Will the Bulls cover the spread vs. the Heat? Promo Codes, Betting Trends, Records ATS

 Bulls Betting Records & Stats

-- Chicago has played 18 games this season that ended with a point total over 217.5 points.
+- Chicago has combined with its opponents to score more than 216.5 points in 20 of 26 games this season.

-- Chicago's games this year have had a 222.5-point total on average, 5.0 more points than this matchup's over/under.
+- The average total for Chicago's games this season has been 223.2, 6.7 more points than this matchup's over/under.

-- The Bulls have been chosen as underdogs in 14 games this year and have walked away with the win four times (28.6%) in those games.
+- The Bulls have been victorious in five, or 33.3%, of the 15 contests they have been chosen as underdogs in this season.

-- This season, Chicago has won one of its seven games when it is the underdog by at least +180 on the moneyline.
+- This season, Chicago has won one of its eight games when it is the underdog by at least +155 on the moneyline.

-- Chicago has an implied victory probability of 35.7% according to the moneyline set for this matchup.
+- The moneyline set for this matchup implies Chicago has a 39.2% chance of coming away with a victory in the contest.

 Looking for NBA tickets?
 Head to Ticketmaster today and see your team live!